ccummings/canjs-contacts-tutorial/part1/part1.md

 })
 ```

-There are a few important variables and functions present in every Control instance:

-- `this`: a reference to the Control instance
-- `this.element`: the DOM element that you created your instance on
-- `this.options`: an object containing any data you passed your instance when it was created
-- `init()`: called when an instance is created
-- `destory()`: called when this instance is destroyed

-==when an instance is created, the list of contacts is rendered==
+When an instance of `Contacts` is created, `init()` will do two things:
-==This method does two things:
-- render view
-- use jQuery html function
-==

-The only thing to do when a `Contacts` instance is created, is render the list of contacts we pass into it.
-The `can.view()` function takes 2 parameters: the file, text or id of the script tag containing our template code and and data the view will use to render the HTML.
-Here we use the id `contactsList` and pass the list of contacts and the list of categories.
-Then we use jQuery's `.html()` function, which takes the document fragment returned by `can.view()` and populates the DOM element with the list of contacts.
+1. Uses `can.view()` to render contacts. `can.view()` takes 2 parameters: the file or id of the script tag containing our template code and data.
+It returns the rendered result as a documentFragment (a lightweight container that can hold DOM elements).
+2. Inserts the documentFragment from `can.view()` into the Control's element using jQuery's `.html()`.

 ## Representing Data Using Models

 A Model abstracts the data layer of an application.
-We'll need two models: one for contacts and one for categories.
+Two models are needed in this application: one for contacts and one for categories.
 Add this code to `contacts.js`:

 ```js
 Contact = can.Model({